justinabrahms/imhotep/README.md

 repository and check for syntactic errors and general lint warnings.

+**NOTE**: This repository has been archived, as it's been superceeded by GitHub's [check annotations](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks#checks) feature.

 ## Installation

 Currently, installation is done from source through Python packaging